chazu/hershey-js/README.md

 ## TODO

+- Add all files of hershey data - individual sets in addition to whole thing
+- Expand mapping csv
+- Allow loading of specific character sets

 - Write gulp task to run genChars for you.
 Too lazy at the moment.
 - Write script to build modules for all glyphs/specific sets
 - Move craptastic glyph browser facility into its own repo...Also clean it up, its terrible